spiral/docs/docs/en/component/reactor.md

 ### Interface and Extends

-To implement given interface or extend base class:
+To implement a given interface or extend a base class:

 ```php
 use Spiral\Reactor\ClassDeclaration;